duckietown/book-devmanual-software/src/basics/development/iso-iec9126.md

 ISO/IEC 9126 Standard (source: Wikipedia)
 ```

-Software development, as any other activities carried out by human beings
-is subject to human biases.
-The ISO/IEC 9126 standard's objective is that of
+Software development, like any human activity, is subject to inherent biases.
+The goal of the ISO/IEC 9126 standard is to identify and address these biases by establishing clear guidelines for what constitutes a **high-quality** software product.
-aknowledging the most common biases and addressing them by definining clear
-guidelines about what properties a **good** software product should have.

-In this section, we are not going to dive into this standard, but we strongly
-believe that such standard (and its successor ISO/IEC 25010) should be the
+This section will not dive deeply into the standard, but we believe that ISO/IEC 9126 (and its successor, ISO/IEC 25010) should be a fundamental reference for any developer committed to best practices.
-best friend of any developer.

-Throughout this book, we will mention some of these qualities as we motivate
-some of the decisions made while creating the Duckietown Development Workflow.
+Throughout this manual, we will highlight relevant qualities from the standard to explain key decisions made during the development of the Duckietown Development Workflow.

 ## Hands on

-We suggest the reader to get familiar with such standard by using these resources:
+We recommend familiarizing yourself with the ISO/IEC standards by consulting the following resources:

 - [Wikipedia - ISO/IEC 9126](https://en.wikipedia.org/wiki/ISO/IEC_9126)
 - [Official ISO/IEC 9126 (by ISO.org)](https://www.iso.org/standard/22749.html)